rvalla/COVID-19/README.md

 - pandas
 - numpy

-You can plot cases' data by date or since first case appearance.
-With linear or logarithmic scales.
+You can plot cases' data (confirmed cases, deaths, recovered patients) by date or since _n_ case appearance.
+You can use linear or logarithmic scales.
+You can group data by country or study states/province data.
+You can plot death rate evolution too.

 Contact [rodrigovalla[at]yahoo.com.ar](mailto:rodrigovalla@yahoo.com.ar)